MaxHalford/maxhalford.github.io/content/blog/bayesian-linear-regression.md

 $$\color{blueviolet} p(\theta_{i+1} | \theta_i, x_i, y_i) \color{black} = \frac{\color{crimson} p(y_i | x_i, \theta_i) \color{royalblue} p(\theta_i)}{\color{black} p(x_i, y_i)}$$

 Now you may be wondering what $p(x_i, y_i)$ is.
 It turns out it is the distribution of the data, and is something that we don't know!
 Indeed, if we knew the generating process of the data, then we wouldn't really have to be doing machine learning in the first place, right?
 There are however analytical formulas that use the rest of the information at our disposal -- namely the {{<color royalblue prior>}} and the {{<color crimson likelihood>}} -- but they require the likelihood and the prior to be conjugate to each other.
-These formula involve a sequence of mathematical steps which we will omit.
+These formulas involve a sequence of mathematical steps which we will omit.
 All you have to know is that if the {{<color royalblue prior>}} and the {{<color crimson likelihood>}} are conjugate to each other, then an analytical formula for computing the posterior is available, which allows us to perform online learning.
 To keep things general, we will simply write down:

 $$\color{blueviolet} p(\theta_{i+1} | \theta_i, x_i, y_i) \color{black} \propto \color{crimson} p(y_i | x_i, \theta_i) \color{royalblue} p(\theta_i)$$